rendanim/personal_site/content/authors/Rendani/_index.md

   url: "http://www.wits.ac.za/"

 # Short bio (displayed in user profile at end of posts)
-bio: Rendani is a fellow of the Actuarial Society of South Africa and a Chartered Enterprise Risk Actuary.
-He holds a Bsc Honours in Actuarial Science from the University of Cape Town and an Msc in Machine Learning from KTH, Royal Institute of Technology in Sweden.
+bio: Rendani is the Google DeepMind Academic Fellow in Machine Learning in the School of Electrical Engineering and Computer Science at the Queen Mary University of London and an Associate Professor in Actuarial Science at the University of Witwatersrand.
+My research centers around applications of machine learning in climate risk management.
 Reearch interests:
 - Bayesian Neural Networks
 - Markov Chain Monte Carlo Methods